For this church:

 Newark and Southwell Deanery

-It is reputed that a Saxon church existed in Balderton but no traces of masonry have been found.
+It is reputed that a Saxon church existed in Balderton but no traces of masonry have been found, nor is there any archaeological evidence to support this theory.

 The present stone church consists of nave with 4 bays, chancel, north and south aisles, an embattled western tower containing a clock and 8 bells, and an outstanding octagonal and crocketed spire.
 The oldest parts are the Norman north and south porches, particularly the former, which is superb and has a 15th century oak door with a carved 12th century figure of the Virgin Mary in a niche above.